Magento vs Shopify: ECommerce Platforms Comparison

 Magento offers education courses, some of which are free.
 These can be a great help in understanding the platform.
 However, if you don’t have the time, then an ecommerce agency like Dinarys can provide you with these skills, ready to go.

 Let’s keep comparing the two platforms.
-These are some other important factors when choosing Magento or Shopify.
+These are some other important factors when choosing Shopify or Magento.

 - Basic functionality